emoon/ProDBG/README.md

 ## Windows

-On Windows Visual Studio 2013 is required (2012 or earlier will not work as parts of the code uses C99) With VS 2013 installed do this:
+On Windows Visual Studio 2013 or later is required (2012 or earlier will not work as parts of the code uses C99) With VS 2013 installed do this:

 Open a cmd window and first run ```scripts\vcvarsx86_amd64.bat``` and then ```scripts\win64_build_debug.cmd``` and you will have an executable in ```t2-output\win64-msvc-debug-default\prodbg.exe```

 ## Linux

-Currently the Linux build isn't supported but this is being worked on.
+Currently the Linux build is compiling but crashes at startup which needs to be investigated.